yanyiyang2000/jpeg-metadata-reader/README.md

 # Overview
 - This library parses the Application Marker Segments of JPEG files to extract metadata.
-- The C version is ready for use.
+- The C version is ready for use. (only little-endian machines are supported for now)
 - The C++ version is currently under development.

-# Note
-For now the library only supports little-endian machines.

-# Prerequisites
-Install the following packages:
-- `gcc`
-- `cmake`

 # JPEG File Format